Tag: Tokenomics

 • Token Buybacks and the Optics of Sovereignty

 Across the 2025 on-chain economy, a quiet ritual has taken hold.
-Protocols from Uniswap to MakerDAO to Lido are using revenue to buy back and burn tokens—shrinking supply, tightening charts, and rehearsing scarcity.
+Protocols from Uniswap to MakerDAO to Lido are using revenue to buy back and burn tokens.
+This action shrinks supply.
+It tightens charts and rehearses scarcity.
 It is the old Wall Street buyback logic transposed into smart contracts.
 But unlike listed companies, protocols rarely publish schedules, governance pathways, or verifiable treasury flows.
-Scarcity is performed.

 Protocols as Sovereign Actors